Lightning: Establishing an electric field

-Electrical field generation
+When the local electric field exceeds the dielectric strength of damp air (about 3 MV/m), electrical discharge results in a strike, often followed by commensurate discharges branching from the same path.
+Mechanisms that cause the charges to build up to lightning are still a matter of scientific investigation.
+A 2016 study confirmed dielectric breakdown is involved.
+Lightning may be caused by the circulation of warm moisture-filled air through electric fields.
+Ice or water particles then accumulate charge as in a Van de Graaff generator.

 As a thundercloud moves over the surface of the Earth, an equal electric charge, but of opposite polarity, is induced on the Earth's surface underneath the cloud.
 The induced positive surface charge, when measured against a fixed point, will be small as the thundercloud approaches, increasing as the center of the storm arrives and dropping as the thundercloud passes.
 The referential value of the induced surface charge could be roughly represented as a bell curve.

 The oppositely charged regions create an electric field within the air between them.
 This electric field varies in relation to the strength of the surface charge on the base of the thundercloud – the greater the accumulated charge, the higher the electrical field.

-Flashes and strikes
+Electrical discharge as flashes and strikes

+The charge carrier in lightning is mainly electrons in a plasma.
+The process of going from charge as ions (positive hydrogen ion and negative hydroxide ion) associated with liquid water or solid water to charge as electrons associated with lightning must involve some form of electro-chemistry, that is, the oxidation and/or the reduction of chemical species.

 The best-studied and understood form of lightning is cloud to ground (CG) lightning.
-Although more common, intra-cloud (IC) and cloud-to-cloud (CC) flashes are very difficult to study given there are no "physical" points to monitor inside the clouds.
-Also, given the very low probability of lightning striking the same point repeatedly and consistently, scientific inquiry is difficult even in areas of high CG frequency.
+Although more common, intra-cloud (IC) and cloud-to-cloud (CC) flashes are difficult to study because there are no fixed points to monitor inside the clouds.
+Also, because of the very low probability of lightning striking the same point repeatedly and consistently, scientific inquiry is difficult even in areas of high CG frequency.